ryan-haskell/safe-json/README.md

 console.log(value) // "21"
 ```

-That `any` type broke the safety of my `increment` function!
+That `any` type broke the safety of our `increment` function!

 __What's even worse?__ TypeScript thinks `value` is a `number` now! _Ah!_ It's like we're just using JS again!!

+## an ideal solution

 What should we do instead?

-## an ideal solution

 The unknown JSON from before should really be treated as an `unknown`.
 [The unknown type](https://www.typescriptlang.org/docs/handbook/basic-types.html#unknown) reminds us to check our JSON before passing it around, so it won't break everything like a sneaky snek! 🐍